owenbendavies/cms/README.md

 used for testing new ideas.
 For example, this project originally used MySQL, however I switched it to use CouchDB after doing performance checks.

-Some of the following concepts may be useful to look at:

-* A complete example of a project using CouchDB
-* Some of the Gems used, e.g. timeout
-* How the tests are written, using a lot of features from rspec

 For an example, check out my personal website at http://www.obduk.com

 ![Screen Shot](docs/screen_shot.png)